How to Implement Quality Monitoring Processes in Call Centers

-Companies invest large sums of money in their call centers so they want to make sure that they are operating as effectively as possible and that the customers are satisfied with the speed and quality of the service they receive.
+Companies invest large sums of money in call centers, so they want to make sure they are operating as effectively as possible and that customers are satisfied with the speed and quality of service they receive.
 They do this through quality monitoring of the call centers and their employees.

 Most call center quality monitoring is done by people rather than software.
 Speech recognition software is improving but has not yet reached the point where it is preferred over human monitors.